pro648/LearnGit/README.md

 Git has a mutable index called stage.
 Git tracks changes of files.
 Git is primarily used for source code management in software development.

+As a distributed revision control system it is aimed at speed, data integrity, and support for distributed,non-linear workflows.